Mikaelemmmm/go-zero-looklook/README.md

-##### Tips : If you are not familiar with many of the technology stack here, do not be afraid, as long as you will mysql, redis can start these two middleware in the start of the project first run up the project, the other can slowly learn.
+##### Tips : If you are unfamiliar with the technologies in the current stack, don't worry.
+Simply start by mastering MySQL and Redis.
+Begin your project by running these two middleware components, and gradually expand your knowledge of the remaining technologies as you progress.